-The Nova Scotia Utility and Review Board ("NSUARB" or "Board") prescribes the prices for petroleum products sold in the province.
+The Board prescribes the prices for petroleum products sold in the province.
 It also has the jurisdiction to conduct investigations and hearings respecting the boundaries of the zones across the province, fixed wholesale prices, maximum retail prices and minimum and maximum retail mark-ups.
 These regulatory functions under the Petroleum Products Pricing Act and the Petroleum Products Pricing Regulations were assigned to the Board as of October 1, 2009.
 Prior to that, prices of petroleum products were set by the Minister of Service Nova Scotia and Municipal Relations.
 The Board conducted a hearing in 2006 into issues related to the pricing of petroleum products.
 The Board's Decision was released in October 2006.

 The Board‘s jurisdiction under the Regulations includes the following matters: